 - Generic Practices – The generic practices express a path that, if taken (and done well), will satisfy a generic goal.
 These activities are important to reach the generic goal but there may be other means of attaining the goal.
 (This is an Expected Component).

-The structure of the TMMi is very similar to the CMMI, and I irritated the instructor of a class I took on the TMMi last year by pointing that out.
+The structure of the TMMi is very similar to the CMMI.
+Once I irritated the instructor of a class I took on the TMMi by pointing that out.
 That similarity makes understanding the structure of the TMMi significantly easier for those have previous exposure to CMMI.
 The complementary nature of the two models ensures that a TMMi implementation can not only co-exist, but also support and extend each other.
 We apply the CMMI for Development covering development functions and the TMMi to augment the verification and validation functions within IT.